About PCOS

 • Systemic inflammation and insulin dysfunction in many cases

-Hormonal and Metabolic Imbalance in PCOS
+Hormonal and metabolic imbalance in PCOS

 One of the defining features of PCOS is elevated androgen levels, often referred to as “male-type hormones,” though all bodies naturally produce them.
 When these hormones are higher than typical, they can interfere with ovulation and contribute to symptoms such as acne, excess hair growth, or scalp hair thinning.